-With temperatures in the 80s and 90s, you may want to turn up the air conditioning in your hotel room, but don't let the temperature damper your good time in Toronto in August.
+With temperatures in the 80s and 90s, you may want to turn up the air conditioning in your hotel room, but don't let the temperature damper your good time in this city this August.

-Toronto's multicultural communities shine in August with Asian, Carribean, and Hellenic communities being three that put on food and music festivals that will have you forgetting the heat in no time.
+Toronto's multicultural communities shine this month with Asian, Carribean, and Hellenic communities putting on food and music festivals that will have you forgetting the heat in no time.

 What to Pack